WHOIGit/metashape-coral-analysis/README.md

 1. Download the Agisoft Metashape Python 3 Module from the [official website](https://www.agisoft.com/downloads/installer/).
 Use the link corresponding to your operating system.

-### Step 1.5: Configure License Server (If Using Network License)
+### Step 1.5: Configure License Server File

-If you're using a network license server instead of a local license, you need to link your client machine to the license server.
+If you're using a floating license instead of a local license, you need to link your client machine to the license server.

 Create a `server.lic` file with the following content:
 ```